Hahoetal: The Episodes of the Pyolshin-gut t'al nori

 When the Pyolshin-gut t'al nori ceremony is performed in its entirety, it consists of ten "episodes."
 They are:

 Opening rituals/"Piggyback" episode: The ceremony begins with a forty to fifty foot pole being erected to honor the village's guardian deity.
 The pole has five brightly colored pieces of fabric and a bell on top.
 A second, smaller pole is built for the "Deity of the Home-site," also with five pieces of fabric on the top.
-The villagers and audience then prays for the Gods to descend and bless the proceedings, and the bell on top the larger pole rings to signify their approval.
+The villagers and audience then pray for the Gods to descend and bless the proceedings, and the bell on top of the larger pole rings to signify their approval.
 The villagers then throw pieces of clothing at the poles, trying to have them drape over them.
 Success would ensure personal blessings of prosperity.
 The master of ceremonies and performers then start marching down to the performance site followed by the audience, playing music and dancing along the way.
-The performer wearing the Kaksi bride mask is carried to the performance, as she is representing the deity of the girl form the legend of the masks, and deities cannot touch the ground.
+The performer wearing the Kaksi bride mask is carried to the performance, as she is representing the deity of the girl from the legend of the masks, and deities cannot touch the ground.
 This action earns the deity's blessing for the proceedings.

 The Winged Lions Dance: Two performers carry the Chuji masks and dance around the playing space, loudly opening and closing the mouths of the masks.
 The purpose of this dance is to ensure the safety of the playing space and actors by expelling evil spirits and demonic animals, which would be scared of the winged lions.
 Once the dance is done, the stage has been purified.

 The Butcher Episode: Paekjung, the butcher, dances around and taunts the audience.
 He kills a bull and then starts trying to sell the heart and other organs to the audience.
 The audience refuses and he shows frustration at the lack of success in selling off the parts by throwing tantrums and shouting at the audience.
 He then raises the game by making an energetic attempt to sell the bull's testicles.
 He runs through the audience trying desperately to finish his task.